krystejj/klark-server/README.md

 - [Klark Svelte Frontend](https://github.com/krystejj/klark-svelte-frontend) - web, main

 ## 📖 Project Management
-All notable changes to this project will be documented in [the changelog file](CHANGELOG.md).
+All notable changes to this project will be documented in the [changelog file](CHANGELOG.md).
 The format of that file is based on [Keep a Changelog 1.1.0](https://keepachangelog.com/en/1.1.0/).

 This project adheres to [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).

+You can find this project backlog in [projects tab](https://github.com/users/krystejj/projects/4/views/1) in this repo.

 If you would find any bug, some type of issue or you have an idea for improving a project, you can file a report using [issues page](https://github.com/krystejj/klark-server/issues) in this repo or create a [pull request](https://github.com/krystejj/klark-server/pulls).
 [Discussions](https://github.com/krystejj/klark-server/discussions) are also available.

-You can find this project backlog in [projects tab](https://github.com/users/krystejj/projects/4/views/1) in this repo.
+Information about security lies in [security policy file](SECURITY.md).

 ## 🙏 Used Projects and Credits
 This is a list of projects used in development of this project: